up42/docs/source/FAQ/general.rst

 How do I signup for an account?
 -------------------------------

-1. Go to our `homepage <https://up42.com>`__.
+1. Go to the `Sign up page <https://console.up42.com/sign-up>`__.
-2. Scroll to the bottom of the page.
+2. Fill in your personal details and choose a password.
-3. Fill in the field with your email address.
+3. Fill in your company details.
-4. Click on the **Register for Beta**.
+4. Check your inbox for the confirmation code.
+5. Enter the confirmation code.
+6. Your account has been credited with 100 EUR of free credits and also a demo project that you can use immediately.
-5. Done.
+7. Done.

 My job gives strange results or it keeps failing.
 Can you help me debug it?
 -------------------------------------------------------------------------------------